Long-Term Supported Versions

 Ignores the errors occurred during the execution.

 When an error occurs during command execution, the make command is not terminated.
-The make command executes all commands as many as possible until a known error occurs.
+The make command executes all commands as many as possible until a critical error occurs.

 Simulates the execution of commands (including the commands starting with @) in the actual execution sequence.
 This command is used only to display the execution process and has no actual execution effect.